HITS-MBM/gromacs-fda/README.md

 simulation will be performed with the official GROMACS, whereas the force distribution analysis will be performed with GROMACS-FDA.
-To avoid inconsistencies between different versions of GROMACS and GROMACS-FDA it is crucial that the gromacs version numbers ar identical.
+To avoid inconsistencies between different versions of GROMACS and GROMACS-FDA it is crucial that the GROMACS version numbers are identical.
 Please find the available FDA releases at https://github.com/HITS-MBM/gromacs-fda/releases

 ## Installation of GROMACS